-A person's sense of self and self-worth are significantly impacted by chronic illness, which combines psychological difficulties with physical restrictions.
+Chronic illness, which combines psychological difficulties with physical restrictions, significantly impacts a person's sense of self and self-worth.
 Chronic diseases can cause major changes in one's self-perception, such as a loss of physical ability, visible changes in appearance, or dependence on medical technology.
 This change could make it necessary to reassess one's objectives, aspirations, and positions in both the personal and professional domains, which could lower one's sense of value and purpose.

 Chronic sickness has a variety of psychological effects.
 Disease-related physical changes can negatively impact body image, transforming a once-good self-perception into a negative one.
 Social disengagement may result from this change since people may feel self-conscious or uneasy about their changed looks or talents.
 Furthermore, the ongoing pressures brought on by chronic illness jeopardize general well-being, including the capacity to carry out social, professional, and personal obligations.
-These difficulties can lead to mental anguish, worry, and despair, which further damages one's sense of value and self-esteem.
+These difficulties can lead to mental anguish, worry, and despair, which further damage one's sense of value and self-esteem.
 People frequently need to modify their life narratives when chronic illness disrupts their sense of self.
 A person's identity can be dominated by illness, affecting all facets of life, or it can simply affect certain areas of the self.
 People must continually navigate these shifts to control their symptoms and maintain their preexisting identities and social places.